adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 To resume, compiled languages have always a clear advantage when it comes to raw performance.
 But do you really need it ?

-Keep in mind that it shouldn't be the only criteria to choose a web framework.
-The DX is also very important, for exemple Laravel stays a very nice candidate in this regard.
+Performance isn't the main criteria for a web framework.
+The DX is also very important, in that regards Laravel stays a very nice candidate, and you always have Octane for high performance if needed.

-In PHP, Laravel Octane seems the be the most performant solution, by skipping the framework bootstrap most of the time.
+As we have seen with Symfony, PHP is now really back in the game in term of raw performance, competing against NodeJS.
+And no more any headaches for worker configuration thanks to the excellent FrankenPHP runtime which provides production optimized docker images.

-When it comes to compiled languages, I still personally prefer ASP.NET Core over Spring Boot because of the DX.
+When it comes to compiled languages, I still personally prefer the DX of ASP.NET Core over Spring Boot.
 The performance gap is negligible, and it hasn't this warmup Java feeling and keeps a raisonable memory footprint.

-I'm stay open to any suggestions to improve my tests, especially on PHP side.
-If you have any tips to improve performance by some Framework or PHP low level tuning, let me a comment below !